pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 To prepare the Prisma configuration before you install any scanners:

-### Obtain Console url and Access Keys/Token
+### Obtain Console URL and Access Keys and Token

-Obtain your Prisma Compute Console url and Access Keys/Token by following the documentation [here](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys)
+Obtain your Prisma Compute Console URL and Access Keys and Token.
+See [Access keys](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/authentication/access_keys) in the Palo Alto Networks documentation.

-   * Note - generated tokens expire after an hour
+  >**Note** Generated tokens expire after an hour.

 ### Create Prisma Secret

+To create a Prisma secret, follow the instructions in the sections below.

 #### Access Token Authentication

 1. Create a Prisma secret YAML file and insert the base64 encoded Prisma API token into the `prisma_token`:

     ```yaml
     apiVersion: v1
     kind: Secret